alfonsof/azure-java-examples/azurefunctionblobevent/README.md

   To stop debugging, use Ctrl-C in the terminal.

-* Deploy the function to Azure & Create the Function App
+* Deploy the Azure Function to Azure & Create the Function App.

   The deploy process to Azure Functions uses account credentials from the Azure CLI.
 Log in with the Azure CLI before continuing.